jssql1234/docs-sqlacc/docs/usage/inquiry.md

 ## Account Inquiry

-Quick inquiry into the ledger transactions for the General Ledger, Sales Ledger (Customer), and Purchase Ledger (Supplier).
+Perform a quick inquiry into the ledger transactions for the General Ledger, Sales Ledger (Customer), and Purchase Ledger (Supplier).

 ![account-inquiry](../../static/img/usage/inquiry/account-inquiry.jpg)